Rik-ky/scam-alert/README.md

 - **Database:** SQLite
 - **Authentication:** Secure password hashing, session management

+## 💡 Future Ideas

+- Add SMS verification
+- Geo-tagged scam reports
+- Community upvotes/downvotes on reports
+- Admin dashboard for moderation

+## 📜 License
+This project is open-source and free to use.
+Use it to protect your community, learn, and give back.

 ## 🛠 How to Run Locally

 1. Clone the repository: